 Address: Schloß Nymphenburg 208, 80638 München, Germany

 The Marsttallmuseum remains one of the best museums in Munich for the display of court carriages in the world.
 It is situated on the South Wing of Nymphenburg Palace.

 There is a vehicle park from the Bavarian era on display.
-The collection in the museum provides a detailed overview of the development of the carriages from the end of the 17th century up to the end of the 19th century.
-There are several exhibits of the 17th century to the 19th century from countries like Germany, England, France.
+The collection in the museum provides a detailed overview of the development of carriages from the end of the 17th century up to the end of the 19th century.
+There are several exhibits from the 17th century to the 19th century from countries like Germany, England, and France.

 The five carriages and sleds built for King Ludwig II (1864-1886) were added in 1886 right after his death.
-There is also portray gallery of horses made by the painter Friedrich Wilhelm Pfeiffer.
+There is also a portrait gallery of horses made by the painter Friedrich Wilhelm Pfeiffer.
 Another display is the coaches from the time of Prince Regent Luitpold (1866-1912).

 See Related: Best Things to Do in Dortmund